zexixing/academic-kickstart/content/announcements/NASA_media_Jeanette_Scott/index.md

 ---
+title:
-title: Jeanette and Scott, thank you very sincerely for your huge effort, responsible carefulness and high efficiency for our Swift-Borisov NASA media press!
+summary: Jeanette and Scott, thank you very sincerely for your huge effort, responsible carefulness and high efficiency for our Swift-Borisov NASA media press!
-summary:

-tags:
+#tags:
+#- Thanks
+categories:
 - Thanks
 date: "2020-04-27T12:00:00Z"